You have finished your magnum opus, and your publisher wants an index.

 (This is a freeware program available from various sites, including Tyndale)

-- download it from www.textworld.com/scp or from the Tyndale site
+or get an older copy from the Tyndale site

 at http://www.tyndalehouse.co.uk/Download/SCP32x40.zip